ajay-varm/Website-Manager/README.md

 if something happens then it will mail to the respective mail you have given.

 I think so many website owners cant be able to keep an eye on their website whether it was running or not for them it will help a alot.

+# Getting Started

+If you want to try the project , during testing goto dist folder to launch the website.

+Thankyou :)